1057437122/1057437122.github.io/src/pages/backend/ovh-proxmox-configure-networking.md

 imgAlt: "dedicate server"
 ---

-/ this post focus on configure the networking settings of ADVANCED GEN-2 dedicate server/
+_this post focus on configure the networking settings of ADVANCED GEN-2 dedicate server_

 ### intro